oroinc/documentation/user/back-office/customers/customers/customer-all-products-menus.rst

 Once the All Products page has been enabled in the system configuration :ref:`globally <sys--conf--commerce--catalog--special-pages--global>` or :ref:`per website <sys--conf--commerce--catalog--special-pages--website>`, you can add it to a :ref:`frontend menu <frontend-menus-overview>` of a particular customer:

 1. Navigate to **Customers > Customers** in the main menu.
-2. Click once on the customer to open it.
+2. Click on the customer to open it.
 3. Click |IcConfig| **Edit Frontend Menu** on the top right.
-4. Click once on the menu to which you will add the All Products page.
+4. Click on the menu to which you will add the All Products page.
 5. Click **Create Menu Item** on the top right of the page.
 #.
 In the **Title** field, type in the label for the menu item.
 #.
 In the **URI** field, specify */catalog/allproducts*.